Event Summary

 - Supporting vulnerable service users through the complaints process

-- Shifting mindsets and culture within your organisation towards complaints
+- Shifting culture within your organisation towards complaints.

 Sponsorship